zebscripts/AFK-Daily/README.md

 </div>

 <!-- Uncomment the following quote whenever the script is Failing -->
 > Fortune chests still need to be tested further, they might break the script when trying to fight Guild Hunts.
+Please collect any fortune chests before running the script, that should fix this issue.

 This script is meant to automate the process of daily activities within the [AFK Arena](https://play.google.com/store/apps/details?id=com.lilithgame.hgame.gp&hl=en_US) game.
 It uses [ADB](https://developer.android.com/studio/command-line/adb) to analyse pixel colors in screenshots and tap on the screen accordingly.